alexisbcc/category-theory/README.md

 ## Category

-A category has Objects and arrows that go from one object to another.
+A category has Objects and arrows (morphisms) that go from one object to another.

 ### Properties of a category